Abhinav-ML/Scania-Truck-Failures/README.md

 AIM : To reduce the cost due to unnecessary repairs.
 So it is required to minimize the false predictions.
 ---
+## **Steps Involved**
-Step 1: created a python script to dump our data from local to mongodb Step 2: performed EDA, FeatureEngineering and Model building on JupyterNotebook and google colab step 3:
+* Step 1: created a python script to dump our data from local to mongodb
+* Step 2: performed EDA, FeatureEngineering and Model building on JupyterNotebook and google colab
+    ### Perform the step2 in modular programing way:
+* step 3: